JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/reviews/2026-08-15-The-Hunchback-of-Notre-Dame.md

   - Hailee Ketterer
   - Christopher Milligan
   - Rodney Holmes
-description: "Greenlight Theatre Company's *The Hunchback of Notre Dame* soars with elegant staging, a powerful ensemble and a deeply human sense of scale."
+description: "Greenlight Theatre Company's *The Hunchback of Notre Dame* finds elegance, scale and humanity in a powerful ensemble production."
 ---

 [[theatre:Greenlight Theatre Company]]'s [[production:2026 The Hunchback of Notre Dame|*The Hunchback of Notre Dame*]] soars with elegance, dimension and vision.
 The show opens with an atmospheric and enthralling rendition of "The Bells of Notre Dame," thoughtfully staged by director and choreographer [[person:Christopher Milligan]].